deleidos/de-pipeline-tool/README.md

 * The application server instance must be open to the web app instance on port 8080.
 * The Hadoop cluster must be open to the application server instance on ports 22 and 8088.
 * Data stores must be open to the Hadoop cluster on their ports: 9300 (Elasticsearch), 27017 (MongoDB)
-* If the Redis Dimensional Enrichment operator is being used, the Hadoop cluster must be open to 6379.
+* If the Redis Dimensional Enrichment operator is being used, the Hadoop cluster must be open to port 6379.

 ## Server Configuration